Here are some ideas to consider

 Little things that will add up quickly . . .

 Start with the basics.
 Look at your expenses and trim the excess.
-Stop going to Starbucks, skip the soda machiene, eat at home more often, skip going to the movies (borrow DVDs from the library), double up on trips out, etc.
+Stop going to Starbucks, skip the soda machine, eat at home more often, skip going to the movies (borrow DVDs from the library), double up on trips out, etc.

 Make sure you pay your bills on time and keep your bank accounts in the black.
 Avoid late fees and bank charges.
 Apply this to just about everything like returning movie rentals and library books on time to avoid extra charges.

-Look at your phone, interent, cable, satelite, and cell phone plans.
+Look at your phone, internet, cable, satellite, and cell phone plans.
 Is there a way you can bundle these, or change your plan to make your monthly total less?
 Are you paying for internet access to your cell phone that you really could do without?
 Are you paying for a land line phone and a cell phone when only one is really needed?
 Are you paying for extra channels that nobody really watches anyway?
 Take a good look at your services and make some hard decisions.
 Here's what we did:

 We made the decision to switch to cell phones only.
 We had our home phone and internet through the same company.
 We have digital cable with a DVR through another company.
 We called the cable company and asked about their internet service.
 They told us if we bundle our cable with their internet, it would be just $20 more per month than we were paying for just cable.
 I was floored!
-At the phone company I was paying close to $50/month just for interent and when we added our home phone, it was close to $100/month!
+At the phone company I was paying close to $50/month just for internet and when we added our home phone, it was close to $100/month!
 Why didn't we check into this sooner?
 With all the savings, we were able to get cellphones without paying any more monthly.

 Keep asking questions.
 The best tip is to ask people in your area about who they use and what they like about it.
 That is how we found out about a cell phone package that would suit us.